Eliaskhal/Dython/README.md

 # Dython
-A more comprehensive version of Python based on the Moroccan Darija
+A more comprehensive  French version of Python targeted towards kids.